iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 **Manual creation** of an expense report is usually done after manual creation of expense documents.
 User can add documents to report with action **Add documents to Report**.

-Expense reports *(with status Report ready)* will be imported from CostPocket, when user presses button **Get Reports from CostPocket**.
+Expense reports *(with status Report ready)* will be imported from CostPocket, when user presses button **Get Reports from CostPocket** or when job que entry starts *(Object type to run is Report and ID is 24008101)*.
 Among with an expense report all expense documents, that are connected to this report, shall also be  imported to BC.

 On Expense report card User can see total sum of expense documents in LCY.

 User can edit submitter information by selecting value from Employees table to **Submitter No.** field.
 When selecting new value system asks if documents (report lines) should also be updated.
 User must set posting date for report and all connected expense documents by entering value to field **Posting Date**.

 User can change **Sum of Daily Allowance** and Allowance Account No. if needed.